2014 Russian annexation of Crimea: International response

 There has been a range of international reactions to the annexation.
 In March 2014, the UN General Assembly passed a non-binding resolution 100 in favour, 11 against and 58 abstentions in the 193-nation assembly that declared Crimea's Moscow-backed referendum invalid.
 In a move supported by the Lithuanian president, the United States government imposed sanctions against persons they deem to have violated or assisted in the violation of Ukraine's sovereignty.
 The European Union suspended talks with Russia on economic and visa-related matters, and is considering more stringent sanctions against Russia in the near future, including asset freezes. while Japan announced sanctions which include suspension of talks relating to military, space, investment, and visa requirements.
 The United Kingdom qualified the referendum vote in Crimea of being "farcical", "illegal" and "illegitimate".

-Ukraine and other countries claim that Russia has signed a number of treaties guaranteeing Ukrainian territorial integrity.
+Ukraine and other countries said that Russia signed several treaties guaranteeing Ukrainian territorial integrity.
 These include the 1991 Belavezha Accords that established the Commonwealth of Independent States, the 1975 Helsinki Accords, the 1994 Budapest Memorandum on Security Assurances and the 1997 Treaty on friendship, cooperation and partnership between the Russian Federation and Ukraine.

 The European Commission decided on 11 March 2014 to enter into a full free-trade agreement with Ukraine within the year.
 On 12 March, the European Parliament rejected the upcoming referendum on independence in Crimea, which they saw as manipulated and contrary to international and Ukrainian law.
 The G7 bloc of developed nations (the G8 minus Russia) made a joint statement condemning Russia and announced that they would suspend preparations for the planned G8 summit in Sochi in June.
-NATO condemned Russia's military escalation in Crimea and stated that it was a breach of international law while the Council of Europe expressed its full support for the territorial integrity and national unity of Ukraine.
+NATO condemned Russia's occupation of Crimea and stated that it was a breach of international law while the Council of Europe expressed its full support for the territorial integrity and national unity of Ukraine.
 The Visegrád Group has issued a joint statement urging Russia to respect Ukraine's territorial integrity and for Ukraine to take into account its minority groups to not further break fragile relations.
 It has urged for Russia to respect Ukrainian and international law and in line with the provisions of the 1994 Budapest Memorandum.

+NATO secretary general Anders Fogh Rasmussen said in a speech on 19 March 2014:The annexation of Crimea through a so-called referendum held at gunpoint is illegal and illegitimate. ... it undermines our security.
+Not just NATO's or Ukraine's security, but also Russia's.
+If the rules don't apply, if agreements are not honored, certainly Russia also stands to suffer the consequences. ...
+Russia was among those who committed in 1994 to respect Ukraine's territorial integrity and sovereignty.
+Russia pledged not to threaten or use force against Ukraine.
+By turning its back on that agreement, Russia has called into question its credibility and reliability ...
+No one wants to turn away from our cooperation with Russia.
+But no one can ignore that Russia has violated the very principles upon which that cooperation is built.